govau/content-guide/_content-structure/bullet-point-lists.md

 "
 %}

-For full sentences, use a capital letter at the start of each point and end with a full stop.
+For a list of full sentences, use a capital letter at the start of each point and end with a full stop.

 **For example**
 {% include guide_example.liquid